 For current Registraton Fees please phone Brighton Council Customer Service Officers on (03) 6268 7000, 8:15am - 4:45pm (Mon - Fri).

-Dog Registrations must be paid by July 31 each year.
-Failing to pay your Dog Registrations by this date will result in a $15 late fee being applied to the Registration Fee.
-Failing to pay this Registration again will result in further action being taken against you, the Owner.
+Dog Registrations must be paid by the 31st July to be eligible for a discount.
+Full fees will apply after the 31st July, failure to pay this registration may result in further action being taken against you, the Owner.

 New Dog Registrations